 We need to be careful at the start.
 Say that the correctly rounded result ends in the hexadecimal string 8000001.
 If we make a 2 ULP underestimate, our working value would be 7FFFFFF.
 If we use the procedure just described, we would return 8000000.
 Although we have made only a 2 ULP error, the last correct bit is 28 positions from the end.
-We account for this situation by testing our initial estimate, 7FFFFF0 in our example, plus hexadecimal 10.
+We account for this situation by testing our initial estimate, 7FFFFF0 in our example, plus one in the position of the lowest order correct bit, hexadecimal 10 in the example.
 If the Tuckerman test indicates that we have an underestimate, we continue with the larger value, e.g., 8000000.
 Otherwise, we continue with the smaller, e.g., 7FFFFF0.

 Notice that we are repeating a lot of the calculations in the subsequent Tuckerman tests.
-The formulation of the test in Figure 11 was chosen to minimize the number of operations that must be repeated between applications.
+The formulation of the test in Figure 12 was chosen to minimize the number of operations that must be repeated between applications.
 Only terms that depend on μ_k , the point at which the test is being applied, must be recomputed.
 Hence, in the best case where the first test succeeds, the first application takes 9 operations, and each additional takes 1 more for a total of 14 operations.
 In the worst case, we need 36 operations for the first test and 8 for each remaining test, a total of 76 operations.
 In the most common case, the second test is definitive so we need 18 operations for the first application and 5 for each additional one for a total of 43.
 Fortunately, none of the repeated operations is a multiplication.